Emill/P256-Cortex-M4/README.md

 The library has been tested against test vectors from Project Wycheproof (https://github.com/google/wycheproof).
 To run the tests, first execute `node testgen.js > tests.c` using Node >= 10.4.
 Then add the project files according to "How to use" plus `tests.c` and `nrf52_tests_main.c` to a new clean nRF52840 project using e.g. Segger Embedded Studio or Keil µVision.
 Compile and run and make sure all tests pass, by verifying that `main` returns 0.

+Currently the work has been tested successfully on nRF52840, nRF5340 and MAX32670.

 ### Performance
 The following numbers were obtained on a nRF52840 with ICACHE turned on, using GCC as compiler with `-O2` optimization.